ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 [![Medium Tweak Preference]({{ site.baseurl }}/images/20200502/final-medium-tweak.png)]({{ site.baseurl }}/images/20200502/final-medium-tweak.png){:target="_blank"} <br/>**Figure 1: Medium Tweak Preference**<br/><br/>

 ## Disclaimer
-This post is for educational purposes only, please use it at your discretion and contact the app's author if you find issues.
+This post is for educational purposes only.
+How you use this information is your responsibility.
+I will not be held accountable for any illegal activities, so please use it at your discretion and contact the app's author if you find issues.

 ## Prerequisites
 Below tools are used during this post: